Synexcu/GGRED/README.md

 - [GGRED page](https://ggred.vercel.app/ggred): A GGRED World of Warships clan page featuring our main clan GGRED.
 - [GGBLU page](https://ggred.vercel.app/ggblu): A GGBLU World of Warships clan page featuring our main clan's extension; GGBLU.
+- [CIMA page](https://ggred.vercel.app/cima): North America branch of GG co.
+Clan.
+> [!NOTE]
+> CIMA page development is still underway.
+It is still not yet available for view.
 - [Alliances page](https://ggred.vercel.app/alliances/): An Alliance World of Warships clan page featuring our Alliances' page who has contributed to our (GGRED) clan development.
 > [!NOTE]
 > Alliances page development is still underway.
 It is still not yet available for view.